meyerv11045/notes/notes/software_design/operator-overloading.md

 a.operator=(b)
 ```

-- Compiler generates default implementation for assignment (=) and address (&) operator
+- Compiler generates default implementation for assignment (`=`) and address (`&`) operator
+- Cannot overload `.`, `.*`, `::`, `?:`, and `sizeof` operators
 - Overloading an operator does not change:
     - Operator precedence
     - Associativity of the operator (important for unary operator)
     - Arity of the operator (can't turn unary operator into a binary operator or vice versa)
     - Meaning of how the operator works on objects of built-in types
+- Overloading `=` and `-` operators does not overload `-=` operator
+- An overloaded operator must have at least one operand that is a user defined type
+- Cannot be used to create new operator symbols
+- Overloaded oeprators must adhere to syntax of original operator

+- Operator functions:
+    - 1) Member functions- usually use the `this` pointer implicity
+    - 2) Non-member functions- made friends so they have access to internal state of the user defined object

 ## Friendship
 Used for sharing private data members between classes